Kōdō: History

 Even today, there is a strong relationship and holistic approach in kōdō between fragrant scent, the senses, the human spirit, and nature.
 The spirituality and refined concentration that is central to kōdō places it on the same level as kadō and chadō.

+Modern Japanese perfume brands are largely based on the tradition and aesthetics of kodo.

 Material

 In kōdō, a small piece of fragrant wood is heated on a small Mica plate (Gin-yo), which is heated from below by a piece of charcoal that is surrounded by ash.
 All this is held in a small ceramic censer that can look like a cup.
 It is not usual for wood or incense sticks to be burned because that would create smoke; only the essential aromatic oils should be released from the wood through the heat below it.